-Fig. 191 - Push down section and insert gauge
+Fig. 216 - Push down section and insert gauge

-If there is a large gap or the feeler gauge is easily inserted or if the gauge cannot fit, then the hold-down needs to be adjusted.
-When properly adjusted, the shim should be able to be inserted with light resistance while pushing the sickle section down against the guard.
+- If there is a large gap or the feeler gauge is easily inserted or if the gauge cannot fit, then the hold-down needs to be adjusted.
+When properly adjusted, the shim should be able to be inserted with light resistance while pushing - the sickle section down against the guard. - 4.
+Before adjusting, ensure the hold-down is as far forward as possible.
+Loosen the hold down bolts, pull the hold down forward and retighten to 49ft-lbs (66.4 Nm).

-- 4. Adjust the hold-down by turning the holddown adjustment bolt. - Turn the bolt clockwise to lower the hold-down - Turn the bolt counterclockwise to raise the hold-down.
+- 5. Adjust the hold-down by turning the hold-down adjustment bolt. - Turn the bolt clockwise to lower the hold-down - Turn the bolt counterclockwise to raise the hold-down.

-Fig. 192 - Hold-down adjustment
+Fig. 217 - Hold-down adjustment

-5. Repeat this process for all the hold-downs on the cutter bar.
+6. Repeat this process for all the hold-downs on the cutter bar.